Malcolm Adiseshiah: MIDS

 In September 1970, Adiseshiah and his wife Elizabeth registered in Paris a trust fund for starting Madras Institute of Development Studies (MIDS hereafter).
 MIDS was conceived to undertake studies and research on developmental issues on the economy, polity, and society with particular reference to Tamil Nadu state.
 MIDS started functioning in January 1971 in one of their properties in Gandhinagar, Adyar, a Chennai suburb.
 Adiseshiah was its first director.
 Adiseshiah started publishing the publishing of 'Bulletin – Madras Development Seminar Series' in February 1971 and wrote its editorials every month from February 1971, covering international, national, and Tamil Nadu issues until his death.
 'This surely' wrote Prof.S.
 Subramanian, in the prolegomena of the special issue of the Bulletin, bought out after his demise, 'is the stuff of which archives are made'.

-As Chairman, he evinced a keen interest in all activities of the institute.
-The way he conducted the meetings of the Governing Council, the meticulous care with which he handled the agenda items, the intense attention he paid to every detail, the insistence that the minutes of the meetings should be made available to the members within three days and the concern he had to attract highly qualified faculty to the institute from all regions of India were all reflections of his exceptional caliber as an institution builder.
-At the same time, he never interfered in the day-to-day activities of the institute, which were within the administrative province of the director.
-The faculty and staff had easy access to him.
-But they had to finish their business with him as quickly as possible since he would signal his craving to return to his unfinished work the very next moment after their business was heard or resolved!